cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-index.md

 GiST indexes additionally accept this parameter:

-`buffering`
+buffering`**

-:   Determines whether Cloudberry Database builds the index using the buffering build technique described in [GiST buffering build](https://www.postgresql.org/docs/12/gist-implementation.html) in the PostgreSQL documentation.
+Determines whether Cloudberry Database builds the index using the buffering build technique described in [GiST buffering build](https://www.postgresql.org/docs/12/gist-implementation.html) in the PostgreSQL documentation.
 With `OFF` it is deactivated, with `ON` it is activated, and with `AUTO` it is initially deactivated, but turned on on-the-fly once the index size reaches effective_cache_size.
 The default is `AUTO`.

 GIN indexes accept different parameters:

-`fastupdate`
+fastupdate`**

-:   This setting controls usage of the fast update technique described in [GIN Fast Update Technique](https://www.postgresql.org/docs/12/gin-implementation.html#GIN-FAST-UPDATE) in the PostgreSQL documentation.
+This setting controls usage of the fast update technique described in [GIN Fast Update Technique](https://www.postgresql.org/docs/12/gin-implementation.html#GIN-FAST-UPDATE) in the PostgreSQL documentation.
 It is a Boolean parameter that deactivates or activates the GIN index fast update technique.
 A value of `ON` activates fast update (the default), and `OFF` deactivates it.

-:   **Note:** Turning `fastupdate` off via `ALTER INDEX` prevents future insertions from going into the list of pending index entries, but does not in itself flush previous entries.
+**Note:** Turning `fastupdate` off via `ALTER INDEX` prevents future insertions from going into the list of pending index entries, but does not in itself flush previous entries.
 You might want to `VACUUM` the table or call `gin_clean_pending_list()` function afterward to ensure the pending list is emptied.

 **`gin_pending_list_limit`**